Analysis | Which constituents should Republican lawmakers listen to?

 Unsurprisingly, Republicans have not publicly embraced that position.
 House Minority Whip Steve Scalise (R-La.) was asked about the legislation on Sunday and he suggested that those Americans might not actually understand the bill.

-“You don’t have to be a good pollster in Washington to ask the question, hey, would you like the federal government to send you a $3,500 check.
+“You don’t have to be a good pollster in Washington to ask the question, ‘Hey, would you like the federal government to send you a $3,500 check?’
 Of course the answer is going to be yes,” he said.
-“If you said, do you want us to borrow that money from your children, because that’s what this is, I think their answer might be a lot different.”
+“If you said, ‘Do you want us to borrow that money from your children,’ because that’s what this is, I think their answer might be a lot different.”

 Maybe.
 The line that government spending is a loan from future generations — however newly reembraced by Scalise’s party — is a long-standing one, and that is probably already baked into those Quinnipiac results.
 Among Republicans, only 37 percent support Biden’s proposal, so it’s quite likely that some of Scalise’s sentiment is already represented.
 Beyond that, the argument is perhaps dubious: Will Americans who learn of the existence of the federal debt turn against those checks?
 Seems fairly unlikely.